Hard Enamel vs Soft Enamel – Which One’s Better for My Design?

 • Denim jacket pins, worn on the lapel or pocket of your favorite jacket

-• Backpack pins, worn alone or as a collection
+• backpack pins, worn alone or as a collection

 • Hat pins, pinned on the front of a plain baseball cap